eppye-bots/wiki_for_rtd/get-bots-running.rst

 The results of what bots-engine has done can be viewed in the bots-monitor.

 .. note::
     if you did not configure of bots to do something, the bots-engine will run but will not do much.
-To get bots to do something see Tutorial.
+To get bots to do something see :doc:`Quick Start Guide<../quick-start-guide/index>`.

 Start FAQ